 The Center has three facility cores, which provide the expertise, technologies and services for collaborative, transdisciplinary environmental health research.
-Integrated Health Sciences Facility Core (IHSFC); the Environmental Epidemiology, Statistics and Informatics Facility Core (EESIFC); and the clinically oriented Phenotyping and Stress Assessment Facility Core (PSAFC).
+Integrated Health Sciences Facility Core (IHSFC); the Biostatistics and Bioinformatics Facility Core (BBFC); and the clinically oriented Phenotyping and Environmental Modifier Facility Core (PEMFC).

 Director: Dr. Manish Arora

 The Core is designed to support transdisciplinary and translational research across the Center by combining an Exposure Biomarker Laboratory and a Molecular Biomarker Laboratory, housed in a single shared in the heart of the Medical School campus.
 The IHSFC also contains a Biospecimens Subcore that is home to Mount Sinai’s recently established Placenta Biobank, a joint venture between Environmental Medicine and Public Health, MCHDI, and a Clinical Population Access Subcore designed to increase access to Mount Sinai’s clinical practices for EHS research.

 - Generate standard exposure biomarkers (e.g., hair mercury, urinary BPA etc) and also to develop novel biomarkers of exposure.

 - Measure genetic and epigenetic biomarkers of effect